ssenmosip/mosip-temp-documentation/Partner-Management.md

 **Partners**
 *  Partners would be able to do self registration in partner management module.
 Post successful registration, partners would be provided login credentials for further activities
 *  Using login credentials, Partners would be able to submit PartnerAPIKey request, track PartnerAPIKey request status, download PartnerAPIKey
-*  Partners would be able to download MOSIP signed digital certificate for signing request.
-Partner management would be able to validate validity of digital certificate
+*  Partners would be able to download MOSIP digital certificate.
+Partner management would be using Kernel services to get MOSIP digital certificate
+*  Partner Management module would be using Kernel services for validation,encryption, decryption, storage, rotation requirements w.r.t. digital certificate
-*  Partners would be able to encrypt any request using MOSIP provided public key.
-Partner management module would be able to decrypt the request, using MOSIP secured private key
+*  Partners would be able to encrypt any request for partner management module using MOSIP digital certificate.
+Partner management module would utilize kernel services to be able to decrypt the request
-*  Partners would be able to upload partner public keys to partner management module.
-Any response to partners would be encrypted using respective partner public keys
+*  Partners would be able to upload partner digital certificates to partner management module.
+Any response to partners would be encrypted using respective partner provided digital certificate.
+Partner management module would be using kernel services to encrypt the responses for partner
+*  Partner provided digital certificates are managed at kernel
 ![Partner Management Partner Manager](_images/arch_diagrams/PartnerManagement_Partners.png)

 **ID Authentication Services**
 * IDA would be able to validate digital certificate for all requests as received from partner, and would be able to decrypt all request using MOSIP secured private key
-* IDA would be able to download partner public keys from Partner Management module.
-IDA would be able to encrypt every response for partner using respective partner provided public keys
+* IDA would be able to download partner digital certificates from Partner Management module.
+IDA would be able to encrypt every response for partner using respective partner provided digital certificates.
+Partner management module would be using Kernel services for encryption and decryption
 * IDA would be able to validate PartnerAPIKey, as received from partner authentication request
 * IDA would be able to validate MISP License Key, as received from partner authentication request
 * IDA would be able to get partner policy details, post successful validation